typographist/postcss/README.md

     }
   }
   ```
-  Now our font and layout have become rubber.
+  Now our font and layout have become elastic.
 It is possible to have precise control over responsive typography.
 Using calc() and viewport units you can create fluid type that scales perfectly between specific pixel values, within a specific viewport range.
   This was made possible by <a href="https://github.com/MadeByMike" target="_blank" title="Mike Riethmuller">Mike Riethmuller</a>  and his formula.

   ### Base font size